top of page

 Actually, I have a pretty bad sense of direction myself.

-But thanks to my boss and senior colleagues who have acted like GPS navigation systems for me.
-I have been able to grow tremendously.
-Even when I felt lost, they didn't just remove the uncertainty.
-They helped guide me from "anxiety" to "curiosity."
+However, thanks to my boss and senior colleagues who have acted like GPS navigation systems for me, I have been able to grow tremendously.
+Even when I felt lost, they didn't simply remove the uncertainty, they helped guide me from "anxiety" to "curiosity."
 That's the kind of support I mean when I say "like a GPS."

 Please leave a message for us!

-The greatest strength of the Operational Solution Department is its shared values around developing people.
-Through my work, I hope to keep contributing to the company, not by simply "repaying" the guidance I received from my seniors, but by passing it forward to the next generation.
-That's how I want to help shape the future of our team.
+The greatest strength of the Operational Solution Department lies in its shared commitment to developing people.
+Through my work, I hope to continue contributing to the company, not simply by "repaying" the guidance I received from my seniors, but by passing it forward to the next generation.
+That's how I hope to help shape the future of our team.

 Comments